 12/13.
 The lion tears enough for his cubs and strangles for his lionesses, and he fills his caves with prey and his dens with torn flesh.

 13/14.
 “Behold, I am against you!” says the Lord of hosts.
-“I will burn up her chariot in smoke, and a sword shall devour your young lions.
+“I will burn her chariot in smoke, and a sword will devour your young lions.
 I will cut off your prey from the earth, and the voice of your messengers will no longer be heard.”

 ¶1.
 Woe to the bloody city!
 She is filled with lying and robbery — endless prey!